What is a Montana 4-H Ambassador?

 - Missoula 4-H Ambassador Guidelines

-- Missoula 4-H Ambassador Application
+- Missoula 4-H Ambassador Application (link incorrect)

 Additional 4-H Ambassador Program information from the Montana Center for 4-H Youth Development website.